American propaganda during World War II: Anti-Japanese

 Propaganda portrayed the Japanese more than any other Axis power as a foreign, grotesque and uncivilized enemy.
-Drawing on Japanese samurai traditions, American propagandists portrayed the Japanese as blindly fanatic and ruthless, with a history of desiring overseas conquests.
+Drawing on bushido traditions, American propagandists portrayed the Japanese as blindly fanatic and ruthless, with a history of desiring overseas conquests.
 Japanese propaganda, such as Shinmin no Michi (or The Way of the Subjects), called for the Japanese people to become "one hundred million hearts beating as one"—which Allied propagandists used to portray the Japanese as a mindless, unified mass.
 Atrocities were ascribed to the Japanese people as a whole.
 Even Japanese-Americans would be portrayed as massively supporting Japan (e.g. in the Niihau incident), only awaiting the signal to commit sabotage.
 Japanese atrocities and their fanatical refusal to surrender supported the portrayal of otherwise racist elements in propaganda.

 Even prior to the attack on Pearl Harbor, accounts of atrocities in China roused considerable antipathy for Japan.
 This stemmed from as early as the Japanese invasion of Manchuria, when accounts were received of Japanese forces of bombing civilians, or firing upon shell-shocked survivors.
 Such books as Pearl Buck's The Good Earth and Freda Utley's China At War aroused sympathy for the Chinese.
 As early as 1937, Roosevelt condemned the Japanese for their aggression in China.
-The Rape of Nanking, due to the large number of Western witnesses, achieved particular notoriety, with Chinese propagandists using it to cement Allied opinion.
+The Nanjing Massacre achieved particular notoriety due to the number of Western witnesses to it, with Chinese propagandists using it to cement Allied opinion.

 Propaganda based on the attack on Pearl Harbor was used with considerable effectiveness, because its outcome was enormous and impossible to counter.
 Initial reports termed it a "sneak attack" and "infamous behavior".
 "Remember Pearl Harbor!" became the watchword of the war.
 Reports of the maltreatment of American prisoners of war also aroused fury, as did reports of atrocities against native populations, with babies being thrown in the air to be caught on bayonets receiving particular attention.
 When three of the Doolittle Raiders were executed, it evoked a passion for revenge in America, and the image of the "Japanese ape" became common in film and cartoons.
 The film The Purple Heart dramatized their story, with an airman giving a concluding speech that he now knew that he had understood the Japanese less than he had thought, and that they did not understand Americans if they thought this would frighten them.
 The diary of a dead Japanese soldier, which contained an entry coolly recounting the execution of a downed airman, was given considerable play as a demonstration of the true nature of the enemy.